Inside: Step-by-step guide to making paper mache planets.

 I recommend filling the entire bowl to start out.
 Then divide it into bowls for smaller groups of students.
 Have extra ingredients on hand in case you need to make more!

 Next, give a balloon to each student (or pair of students if you are having them work together).
 Have the students blow the balloon just enough that it looks like a nice circle.
 They should NOT blow it up all the way, because then it doesn’t have that nice spherical shape that you need for a planet.

 Then they will create these paper mache planets and invite parents and other classes to come to their “Planet Fair”!
-Worksheets, parent letters and invitations, and everything you need is included in both color and black and white.
-Check it out in my Teachers pay Teachers store if you’re interested!
+Worksheets, parent letters, invitations, and everything you need are included in both color and black and white.
+Check it out in my shop or Teachers pay Teachers store if you’re interested!